Vitamin D: The Facts

 - The best test for vitamin D sufficiency is blood serum level (not intake) because of variations in how vitamin D is consumed and processed by individual patients.

-- Vitamin D toxicity is very rare, and is defined as a blood serum level consistently above 500 nmol/L (Pure North participants are targeted to less than half that level, at less than 250 nmol/L)
+- Vitamin D toxicity is very rare, and is defined as a blood serum level consistently above 500 nmol/L.

-What is clear is that vitamin D blood levels targeted by Pure North, of 100 to 250 nmol/L, are safe and may provide a number of health benefits.
+What is clear is that vitamin D blood levels which were targeted by Pure North, of 100 to 250 nmol/L, are safe and may provide a number of health benefits.

 In 2010, the then IOM (now named National Academy) released a study that recommended 600 to 800 International Units (IU) of vitamin D per day for most adults to counter vitamin D deficiency.
 Since then, scientists from the University of Alberta, University of California San Diego and Creighton University have taken another look.